opendesk/smartdesk/README.md

 Smartdesk is an umbrella project pulling together the thinking at Opendesk about the uses of computing within our furniture.
 This work to date has involved many outside Opendesk and we want to continue designing smartdesk with our partners and collaborators, makers and technologists, and anyone interested in putting together tech and plywood.

+The plan is to use the [issues](https://github.com/opendesk/smartdesk/issues) in this project freely, a bit as you would forums posts for discussion, so that anyone can participate.

 We have identified four principal areas of our work that are generic and span many possible projects and desirable applications of a smart desk.

 In each area we are developing specs.
 We are thinking about what would be most useful to provide or specify to facilitate a wide range of collaborators and diverse projects: tight enough to be useful and loose enough to be accommodating.